-9,000,000 common units or 10,080,000 common units if the underwriters exercise in full their option to purchase additional common units.

-50,463,545 common units or 51,543,545 common units if the underwriters exercise in full their option to purchase additional common units.

-Based on an assumed offering price of \$32.40 per common unit (the last reported sales price for our common units on The Nasdaq Global Select Market on July 30, 2018), we expect to receive approximately \$284.5 million in net proceeds from the sale of the 9,000,000 common units we are offering hereby, or \$318.7 million in net proceeds if the underwriters exercise in full their option to purchase additional common units, in each case after deducting underwriting discounts and commissions and estimated offering expenses.
+The offering Common units offered hereby 9,000,000 common units or 10,080,000 common units if the underwriters exercise in full their option to purchase additional common units.
+Units outstanding after this offering 50,470,777 common units or 51,550,777 common units if the underwriters exercise in full their option to purchase additional common units.
+Use of proceeds We expect to receive approximately \$272.5 million in net proceeds from the sale of the 9,000,000 common units we are offering hereby, or \$305.3 million in net proceeds if the underwriters exercise in full their option to purchase additional common units, in each case after deducting underwriting discounts and commissions and estimated offering expenses.
 We intend to use the net proceeds from this offering, including any net proceeds from the underwriters' exercise of their option to purchase additional common units, to purchase OpCo Units.
 OpCo will use the net proceeds from this offering to repay a portion of the outstanding borrowings under our revolving credit facility.
 OpCo will use any net proceeds received in connection with the underwriters' exercise of their option to purchase additional common units to repay additional outstanding borrowings under our revolving credit facility and for general partnership purposes, which may include additional acquisitions.

-Within 60 days after the end of each quarter we expect to make distributions to common unitholders of record on the applicable record date.
+Cash distributions Within 60 days after the end of each quarter we expect to make distributions to common unitholders of record on the applicable record date.
 The board of directors of our general partner approved a cash distribution attributable to the period ended June 30, 2018 of \$0.60 per common unit, payable on August 20, 2018 to common unitholders of record at the close of business on August 13, 2018.
 The board of directors of our general partner has adopted a policy pursuant to which the Operating Company distributes all of the available cash it generates in each quarter to its unitholders (including us), and pursuant to which we in turn distribute all of the available cash we receive from the Operating Company to our common unitholders.
 Our available cash, and the available cash of the Operating Company, for each quarter is determined by the board of directors of our general partner following the end of such quarter.
 We expect that the Operating Company's available cash for each quarter will generally equal its Adjusted EBITDA for the quarter, less cash needed for debt service and other contractual obligations and fixed charges and reserves for future operating or capital needs that the board of directors of our general partner deems necessary or appropriate, if any, and that our available cash for each quarter will generally equal our Adjusted EBITDA (which is our proportional share of the available cash of the Operating Company for the quarter), less, as a result of the Tax Election, cash needed and for the payment of income taxes by us, if any, and the preferred distribution.